 Gulf - Magdalen - western half

-Snow ending early Thursday morning.
-A few flurries beginning Thursday evening.
-Visibility 1 mile or less in precipitation.
+Snow beginning Sunday evening.
+Visibility 1 mile or less in snow.

 Freezing spray warning in effect.

 Over open water freezing spray beginning this evening and ending Sunday morning.
 Freezing spray beginning Sunday evening.

 Low tonight minus 18.
 High Sunday minus 9.